The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 - Customer info: Do you break your customers down into different support levels, based on their account type or other criteria?
 Do your VIP customers need a different kind of service than your standard customers?
 Are your customers identified in some way that can be leveraged to route them to the right kind of support?

-A simple, out-of-the-box implementation of the Web Widget provides a quick way to embed customer service in your website or Help Center.
-From within the Web Widget admin page, you can easily enable a number of features that extend the capability of your Web Widget.
+A simple, out-of-the-box implementation of Web Widget (Classic) provides a quick way to embed customer service in your website or help center.
+From within the Web Widget (Classic) admin page, you can easily enable a number of features that extend the capability of your Web Widget (Classic).

-This section is intended to be a quick-start guide to help you get a single instance of the Web Widget onto every page of your Help Center or website (mobile or desktop), with minimal configuration and customization.
+This section is intended to be a quick-start guide to help you get a single instance of Web Widget (Classic) onto every page of your help center or website (mobile or desktop), with minimal configuration and customization.

 Here, we’ll discuss enabling the widget and its default configuration, and how to configure the following settings: